Instant Pot Black Eyed Peas. Looking for good luck in the New Year? A pressure cooker prepares dry black eyed peas in less than an hour.

-Black-eyed peas are a Southern tradition on New Year’s Day.
-(If you want to be sure you’re getting all the luck the South can offer, eat them with collard greens and cornbread.)
+Black eyed peas are a Southern New Year’s Day tradition, where eating black eyed peas will bring you luck in the New Year.
+(If you want to be sure you’re getting all the luck the South can offer, eat them with easy instant pot collard greens and cornbread.)

 Am I from the South?
 No, I’m a Midwestern boy, with Polish side of the family that believes in Pork and Sauerkraut for luck in the New Year.
 I’ve never had the nerve to mash the Southern and Polish New Years Day dinners together - greens and beans and pork and sauerkraut seems like a bit too much all at once.

 That’s why I’m glad Black eyed peas are also a soul food classic and a common barbecue side dish.
 I don’t have to wait for New Year’s Day to have a pot of these beans.
 (And, if you want to make them as beans and greens, check out my Instant Pot Black Eyed Peas and Collard Greens recipe.)

 - Smoked Ham Hock

 See recipe card for quantities.

 How to Make Instant Pot Black Eyed Peas

 - Heat a tablespoon of oil in an Instant Pot set to Sauté mode until the oil is shimmering.
 Sauté a diced onion, minced garlic clove, and ½ teaspoon of salt until the onion softens

 - Add a pound of dry black eyed peas, sorted and rinsed, to the pot, with 1 teaspoon of salt, a smoked ham hock, and 6 cups of water.
 Lock the lid on the pot.

 - Pressure Cook at High Pressure for 15 minutes with a 15 minute Natural Release.